deepakkrishnamurthy/odespy/README.md

 #### Pip

-Odespy requires Python version 2.7.
+This version of Odespy supprots Python 3.
 The simplest procedure for installing Odespy is to use `pip`: